aidanconnerly/aidanconnerly.github.io/_posts/2024-04-01-paralllel-axis.md

 # Generalized Parallel Axis Theorem
 ## The (easier) Parallel Axis Theorem

-To derive the parallel axis theorem, let's consider the kinetic energy of a rotating rigid object of mass $M$ about some axis.
+To derive the parallel axis theorem, let's consider the kinetic energy of a rotating rigid object of mass $$M$$ about some axis.
 By definition, the kinetic energy of the object is

 $$
 T_{sys} = \frac{1}{2} \int dm (\mathbf{\omega} \times \mathbf{r})^2